How To Properly Wash Your Hair For Healthier Strands

 While a once-over rinse might be enough moisture for some, thicker hair requires more time to really drench.
 Applying product when your hair isn’t fully wet risks the chance of the product not fully emulsifying and not properly rinsing out.
 Over time, this can lead to build up on your strands and your scalp, making your hair look oily.

 Before you apply your shampoo start the lather in your hands by rubbing the product between your palms with a bit of water.
 Instead of globbing the shampoo on the crown of your head and hoping for the best, intentionally place the product around the head in sections so it is evenly applied.
 Add more water after you apply the shampoo to ensure thorough saturation.
 Your scalp is a sensitive artist, treat it with gentle, thoughtful care… after all, a happy scalp means healthy hair.
-While cleansing, gently massage the scalp with light pressure in your fingers (no nails!).
-Not only does it feel great, but it also stimulates blood flow to the scalp, supporting hair growth!
+While cleansing, use Buff Massaging Scalp Brush to help increase blood flow which stimulates follicles for better growth and will aid in getting shampoo all the way down to the scalp for a deeper clean.
+Plus, it feels incredible.

-This step is particularly important because failing to fully rinse out cleansers and conditioners will leave you with build-up leading to scalp irritation and limp hair.
+Your goal should never be to save time by rushing the rinsing process.
+This step is particularly important because failing to fully rinse out cleansers and conditioners will leave you with build-up, which can lead to scalp irritation and limp hair.
+Over time, this can lead to build up on your strands and your scalp, making your hair look oily.
 Thicker products are more prone to sticking to your hair and scalp, requiring more time to make sure they’ll leave zero residue.
-Treat your hair to one extra rinse-through of that glorious lukewarm water before ending your hair wash ritual.
+Treat your hair to one extra rinse-through of that glorious lukewarm water before ending your precious hair wash ritual.

 Like most things, a strong foundation and consistency are key to your best hair days.
 Take these tips into consideration and go forth with your strong, healthy hair!